 The DTS gives higher and more accurate resolution temp readings as compared to conventional thermal sensors.
 You will find DTS in recent x86 processors by AMD, VIA, and Intel.
 Core Temp is simple and easy to use, allowing you to perform high-level expandability and customization.

-Core Temp has a platform for add-ons and plugins that extend the functionality by adding new features.
-If you wish to check the temperature of the CPU from outside, it is possible in both Windows or Android phone devices.
-The latest version has graph view, memory utilization, and listing processor load/temperature.
+Core Temp has a platform for add-ons and plugins that extend functionality by adding new features.
+If you wish to check the temperature of the CPU from the outside, it is possible on both Windows and Android phone devices.
+The latest version has a graph view, memory utilization, and listing processor load/temperature.

 Download CoreTempMC and Core Temp Gadget to improve color, size, and information text.
 You can see support for AMD Zen 2 and Zen 3 APU, Intel Rocket Lake, Preliminary Alder Lake, Meteor Lake in the new version.

 Download the tool and see a lot of vital information on the go.
 It supports Windows 10, 8, 7, Vista, XP, 2016 server, 2012 server, 2008 server, and 2003 server.
 The processors it supports are Intel, AMD, and VIA x86.

 NZXT CAM is best for monitoring your gaming PC CPU temperature.
 It can manage temperature, devices, and performance from a single app.
 It is an efficient, easy-to-use, and fast application that gives you access to control everything on the computer.

 NZXT CAM allows you to see what is going on inside your computer, from the processor’s load to bandwidth consumption.
 You can also see the work of applications on every machine and quickly track the issues to enhance the performance of your computer.